 Russian Christmas Religious Observances

 During much of the 20th century as a Communist, atheist country, Christmas was not able to be publicly celebrated.
-Currently, many Russians continue to identify themselves as atheists, so religious observance of Christmas has faded out of fashion.
-However, increasingly, some Russians are returning to religion (Russian Orthodoxy), and therefore the number of people celebrating Christmas as a religious holiday continues to grow.
+Currently, many Russians continue to identify themselves as atheists, so the religious observance of Christmas had faded out of fashion.
+Increasingly, since the fall of Communism, Russians are returning to religion, primarily Russian Orthodoxy.
+The number of people celebrating Christmas as a religious holiday continues to grow.